How much are the makelaar fees netherlands buying a home?

 What does a buying agent do for these costs?

-A buying agent accompanies you throughout the buying process and helps you in several ways:
+A buying agent accompanies you throughout the entire course of the buying process and helps you in several ways:

 Want to know more about exactly what a buying agent does and can do for you?
 Then read our extensive article on what a buying agent does or find out the pros and cons of a buying agent.